This tahini mushroom sauce is so good served over pretty much anything.

 Snap a pic if you’re so inclined and tag it #lovingitvegan on Instagram so all the rest of us mushroom lovers can check it out.

-- Add the mushrooms to a pan or a wok and pour over the sauce.
+- Add the sliced mushrooms to a pan and pour over the sauce.
+Sauté the mushrooms until softened and then continue to sauté them until the water is reduced.

 - Cuisine: Vegan